cgbystrom/hoard/README.md

 ----------
 Hoard is based on an existing file format called Whisper.
 It was designed by Chris Davis for the [Graphite][Graphite] project and features improvements over the RRD file format.
-Whisper is implemented in Python and Hoard is merely a straight-forward port of that implementation over to node.js.
+Whisper is implemented in Python and Hoard is merely a straight-forward port of that implementation over to node.js.

 [RRD][RRD] is a very well-known file format for storing time series data on disk and has been around for over a decade.